A

 Respondent

-The party against whom the petition is filed.
+A party against whom an application is filed.

 S